IamUtkarshGupta/Mobile-Phone-Price-Prediction-master/README.md

-# Mobile Phone Price Prediction
+# Mobile Phone Price Prediction System

 In this project, we are going to explore and analyze a dataset which contains specifications of two thousand mobile phones and try to predict optimum price ranges for a list of mobile phones in the market by applying various machine learning algorithms such as logistic regression, decision tree, random forest and k-nearest neighbors (KNN).